Microbiology, safety, techniques, yoghurts. School Science Lessons

 See diagram 9.4.10: Agar plates 1.

-1. Two days before the experiment, inoculate Saccharomyces cerevisiae yeast culture in malt extract broth culture.
+1. To prepare alcohol using immobilized yeast cells, two days before the experiment, inoculate Saccharomyces cerevisiae yeast culture in malt extract broth culture.

 Prepare fresh limewater.